nexus-rpc/sdk-go/README.md

 Cancelation in Nexus is asynchronous and may be not be respected by the operation's implementation.

-Custom HTTP headers may be provided via `CancelOperationOptions`.
+Custom request headers may be provided via `CancelOperationOptions`.

 ```go
 _ := handle.Cancel(ctx, nexus.CancelOperationOptions{})